 - St. Marys Stadium

-- Southampton have seen both teams score in eight of their last nine home matches.
+- Southampton have won just one of their last 11 league matches.

 Southampton injuries and team news